 Jamie MacDonald – Left It In The River.
-Lyrics & Meaning
+Lyrics Meaning: Trading Burdens for Bliss

-Diving Deep into the Meaning of “Left It In The River” by Jamie MacDonald
+Diving Into The Story of Jamie MacDonald’s “Left It In The River”

 I had burdens on my shoulders all my life